Pension Protection Fund: Levies

 The PPF’s insolvency risk partner assesses the likelihood of a sponsoring employer becoming insolvent each month and generates an insolvency risk score.
 The PPF averages scores over a 12-month period (April–March) and allocates employers to one of ten levy bands, each with a different levy rate.
 Higher-risk bands attract higher levy rates.

 Recent developments

 In January 2025 the PPF set a levy estimate of £45 million for 2025/26 and included in the rules a provision to recalculate the conventional levy to zero if appropriate legislative changes progressed during the year.

 On 23 September 2025 the PPF confirmed that it would not charge a conventional levy for 2025/26.

 This change set both the scheme-based and risk-based levy rates to zero and saved schemes and sponsors about £45 million in that year.

 Press coverage linked the announcement to stronger DB scheme funding and to proposed legislative changes that would allow a zero levy without blocking future increases if required.

 For comparison, the levy estimate was £100 million in 2024/25 and £200 million in 2023/24.

+In February 2026, the PPF confirmed they wouldn’t charge conventional schemes a PPF levy for 2026/27, while maintaining a risk-based levy for Alternative Covenant Schemes.

+The PPF will make this decision annually.